High-net-worth individual: Annual World Wealth Report

-The World Wealth Report was co-published by Merrill Lynch and Capgemini, previously known as Cap Gemini Ernst & Young who worked together since 1993, investigating the "needs of high-net-worth individuals" to "successfully serve this market segment".
+The World Wealth Report was co-published by Merrill Lynch and Capgemini who worked together since 1993, investigating the "needs of high-net-worth individuals" to "successfully serve this market segment".
 Their first annual World Wealth Report was published in 1996.
 The World Wealth Report defines HNWIs as those who hold at least US$1 million in assets excluding primary residence and UHNWIs as those who hold at least US$30 million in assets excluding primary residence.

 The report states that in 2008 there were 8.6 million HNWIs worldwide, a decline of 14.9% from 2007.
 The total HNWI wealth worldwide totaled US$32.8 trillion, a 19.5% decrease from 2007.
 The UHNWIs experienced the greater loss, losing 24.6% in population and 23.9% in accumulated wealth.
 The report revised its 2007 projections that HNWI financial wealth would reach US$59.1 trillion by 2012 and revised this downward to a 2013 HNWI wealth valued at $48.5 trillion advancing at an annual rate of 8.1%.
 The "World Ultra Wealth Report", on UHNW populations—those with "$30m or more in net worth"—which was published on June 27, 2017, "this year revealed global growth of 3.5% to 226,450 individuals and a 1.5% increase of their total combined wealth to $27 trillion."

 The 2018 World Wealth Report was jointly produced by Capgemini and RBC Wealth Management and included, for the first time, the Global HNW Insights Survey produced in collaboration with Scorpio Partnership.
 The inaugural survey represented one of the largest and most in-depth surveys of HNWIs ever conducted, surveying more than 4,400 across 21 major wealth markets in North America, Latin America, Europe, Asia-Pacific, Middle East, and Africa.